 Depending on your visa type (for example, a sponsored work visa), you may be able to apply for permanent resident status as soon as you arrive legally in Australia.
 You can apply for Australian citizenship if you’ve lived in Australia as a non-permanent resident for four consecutive years (so work holidays participants aren’t eligible) and have held permanent resident status for at least 12 months.
 Australia does recognize dual citizenship.

-If you’re enticed by the idea of an exchange program that lets you stay and play in an exotic locale for up to a year, but aren’t jazzed about the whole “work” requirement, consider taking a semester abroad during college.
-Check out our post on the benefits and challenges of studying abroad for more.
+If you’re enticed by the idea of an exchange program that lets you stay and play in an exotic locale for up to a year, but aren’t jazzed about the whole “work” requirement, consider taking a semester to study abroad during college.

 3. New Zealand

 New Zealand is even more remote than Australia, which lies approximately 1,000 miles to its northwest.
 Its amazing landscapes and famously laid-back lifestyle make it a prime destination for immigrants seeking an ideal work-life balance.
 New Zealand’s immigration system favors skilled workers, family members, and investors.
 Most workers need a formal job offer from a New Zealand employer to qualify for entry.

 Like Australia, New Zealand has a working holiday visa program that allows younger people to stay in the country for up to 12 months at a time.
 It’s very hard for retirees to relocate to New Zealand, except under special circumstances, such as reuniting with a family member.

 To apply for permanent resident status, you must hold a non-resident visa continuously for at least two years.
 You can apply for citizenship after five years as a permanent resident.
 New Zealand does recognize dual citizenship.